Nozbe/Michael.team/en/cuts.md

 ## [Add task to Nozbe](/nozbe-add)

+- [Add task to Nozbe](https://www.icloud.com/shortcuts/7aab27369ae143b593344f59845a412d) - just like the one below, but text only and also can be used on the Apple Watch - 14.05.26
 - [Nozbe](https://www.icloud.com/shortcuts/0c9f8265b4ba4fa9bf9e6f957e43455c) - new Shortcut based on new Action native from [Nozbe][n] - 03.26
 - [New To Do EN/PL](https://www.icloud.com/shortcuts/6d9d69dfecca4d159d122a53b7704049) - the bilingual version of the new to do Shortcut - 18.11.24
 - [New To Do](https://www.icloud.com/shortcuts/97cf4b78a7e54cc5ac1e7bebdcd3b151) - updated for iOS18 - 16.10.24